Can You File Bankruptcy on Medical Bills in Wisconsin?

 Medical bankruptcy is a form of debt relief for individuals overburdened with medical debt.

-Your medical debt will be eliminated by Chapter 7 bankruptcy.
-There is no cap on how much of your debt can be discharged by filing for Chapter 7 bankruptcy.
+Filing for medical bankruptcy would fall into the category of nonpriority unsecured debts.
+Your medical debt will be eliminated by Chapter 7 bankruptcy with no cap on how much of your debt can be discharged.
 When you relieve medical debt using Chapter 7, you relieve all of it.

 Chapter 13 Bankruptcy Treats Medical Debt Differently

-The filing fee for chapter 7 bankruptcy is $335 and the fee for filing chapter 13 is $30.
-The cost of filing for bankruptcy with an experienced attorney by your side minimizes the risk of mistakes and having your case dismissed.
+In Wisconsin, the average filing fee for medical bankruptcy is $335 for Chapter 7 Bankruptcy and $310 for Chapter 13 Bankruptcy.
+When you file for bankruptcy with an experienced attorney, the risk of mistakes and having your case dismissed is minimized.

-Contact Oak Creek bankruptcy lawyer Steven R. McDonald today to schedule a free consultation when you're considering filing for bankruptcy to relieve debt from medical bills.
+Contact Steven R. McDonald to schedule a free consultation about considering filing for bankruptcy to relieve medical bill debt.

 Return to Related News